dgamboa/assignment_L/docs/documentation.md

 ## Design Decisions
 - String as the input / output data structure
   - Queries consist of unicode characters best represented as strings
-- File structure
+- File structure and testing
-  - [followed guidelines from other projects]
+  - After researching, I followed basic project guidelines from the Python community
+  - For simplicity, I have kept the file as an executable script rather than a full package
+  - To add test functionality, I would invest additional time researching how to turn the translator into a package and incorporate functional tests
+  - With additional time to invest, I would also want to write unit tests for the helper functions
 - Data structures and algorithms
   - General approach:
     - My primary focus was to build a working translator
     - The intent was to get a functional MVP that could be refactored for algorithmic efficiency
     - I chose to prioritize the delivery guideline (3-4 hours) over algorithmic performance
   - Specific choices:
-    -
+    - []